-If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional shares from us to cover such sales.
+If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 1,125,000 shares from us to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,125,000 additional shares.

-Paid by Us No Exercise Full Exercise
+Paid by Us ) Exercise Full Exercise

-Per Share \$ \$
+Per Share \$ 1.19 \$ 1.19

-Total \$ \$
+Total \$ 8,925,000 \$ 10,263,750

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be resold at a discount of up to \$ per share from the initial public offering price.
-Any such securities dealers may resell any shares purchased from the underwriters to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be resold at a discount of up to \$0.71 per share from the initial public offering price.
+Any such securities dealers may resell any shares purchased from the underwriters to certain other brokers or dealers at a discount of up to \$0.10 per share from the initial public offering price.
 If all the shares are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.

-We, Thermo, our other stockholders who are parties to the irrevocable standby stock purchase agreement, and our directors and executive officers have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our and their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the underwriters.
+We, Thermo, QUALCOMM Incorporated and our directors and executive officers have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our and their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the underwriters.
+Any of our other stockholders who agree to purchase shares in our subsequent pre-emptive rights offering will be subject to the same restrictions.
+In addition, Columbia Ventures Corporation and Loral Skynet Corporation have entered into similar agreements with respect to 70% of the shares beneficially owned by each of them.
 The underwriters have advised us that they have no current intent or arrangement to release any of the shares subject to the lock-up agreements prior to the expiration of the lock-up period.
 There are no contractually specified conditions for the waiver of lock-up restrictions and any waiver is at the sole discretion of the underwriters.
-Our other stockholders, who own approximately % of our common stock in the aggregate, are not subject to such restrictions and may sell their shares immediately after this offering.
+Our other stockholders, who own approximately 20% of our common stock in the aggregate, are not subject to such restrictions and may sell their shares immediately after this offering.

 Prior to the offering, there has been no public market for the shares.
-The initial public offering price has been negotiated among us and the underwriters' representative.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price was negotiated among us and the underwriters' representative.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.